TitilayoMG/SmartHome-Solutions-Supply-chain-Analysis/README.md

 # SmartHome-Solutions-Supply-chain-Analysis
-This project looked at customer segmentation and profiling that is, data-driven supply chain planning by leveraging customer data to plan production for the next year
+This project looked at customer segmentation and profiling, that is, data-driven supply chain planning by leveraging customer data to plan production for the next year

 ![](dataanalytics.avif)